 It can be reached by a small ferry boats and through cruises organized almost all year round depending on weather conditions.

 Speed cameras are spread on the main roads, mostly in areas of over speeding.
 See our page with details of locations and speeds permitted.
 On the island of Gozo there are no speed cameras.

 There are some areas which still experience flooding due to their low-lying areas or lack of drain system where they get flooded quickly.
 Generically all roads are safe.
-Malta does not register any snow.
+Malta does not register any snow so no snow chains are needed on your vehicles.
 Hail is not a rarity but not frequent.